Naveen-Kumar-AM/RAG-ChatBot/README.md

    - The app presents options to Log In or Create an Account.
    - New users enter their details (name, phone number, vehicle model), which are validated and saved in mydata.csv.
    - Returning users log in with their name and phone number, and if authenticated, are redirected to the chatbot.

 2. **Profile Slider UI**:
-   After login, users can view and edit their profile details using an interactive slider.
+   - After login, users can view and edit their profile details using an interactive slider.

 3. **PDF Uploading and RAG**:
    - PDF Uploading: Users can upload PDFs containing vehicle information, such as manuals or diagnostic reports.
    - Retrieval-Augmented Generation (RAG): The chatbot extracts relevant information from these PDFs to provide context-aware responses during interaction.

 4. **Chatbot Interaction**:
    - After login, users are redirected to the chatbot where they can ask vehicle diagnosis questions.
    - The chatbot leverages RAG to provide responses based on PDF content as well as general knowledge.

+## Contributions & Collaboration
+I’m open to collaborating on this project or exploring new ideas!
+If you’re interested in contributing or have a project in mind, feel free to reach out.
+I’m always eager to develop and learn alongside others, schedule permitting.